What Is Crete Like For Families? Read Why You Should Not Go!

 #2 Hiking Imbros or Samaria Gorge Crete

-We elected to go for the smaller gorge called Imbros, which is about 8 km (5 miles) whereas the Samaria gorge is about 16 km (10 miles).
+We chose to go for the smaller gorge called Imbros, which is about 8 km (5 miles) whereas the Samaria gorge is about 16 km (10 miles).

 Both my girlfriend and I, really enjoy hiking but this trip was very tough, it was hot and it was a downhill hike, which is very hard on the knees and feet.